Restoring the FCC’s authority to regulate instate prison and jail phone call rates

 In 2017, the city generated $22.6 million in telephone call commissions, commissary and vending machine sales, and disciplinary ticket fines.
 While some of these revenues merely cover the cost of products purchased for the incarcerated population, many translate into pure profits to the city.
 And though these profits are an incredibly small portion of the city's $1.4 billion correctional budget, they represent a substantial portion of the limited resources of the economically distressed communities targeted by its jail system.

 On June 15, 2018, the New York City Council adopted the FY 2019 budget and, like prior years, it included over $20 million in expected revenues from directly-impacted communities.
 But there was still an important bill on the table that would help address a significant segment of these profits.
-Introduced by Speaker Corey Johnson, Intro 741 makes telephone calls from New York City jails free and prohibits the City from collecting revenues on the provision of telephone services.
+Introduced by Speaker Corey Johnson, Intro 741 sough to make telephone calls from New York City jails free and prohibit the city from collecting revenues on the provision of telephone services.

-Leading a coalition of half a dozen New York City advocacy organizations, we fought tirelessly to pass Intro 741, which will protect directly-impacted communities from the annual extraction of nearly $10 million by the City and its telephone contractors, Securus.
+Leading a coalition of nearly a dozen New York City advocacy organizations, we fought to pass Intro 741, which now protects directly-impacted communities from the annual extraction of nearly $10 million by the city and its telecom contractor, Securus, and open lines of communication for those who could not afford calls previously.
 On July 18, 2018, the New York City Council voted 42-3 to pass Intro 741 and roughly three weeks later, on August 6, Mayor Bill de Blasio signed it into law.

-Phone Calls From New York City Jails Will Soon Be Free, New York Times
+Phone Calls From New York City Jails Will Soon Be Free, The New York Times